Artists at Moon City Ceramics

 Amy Lou Stein

 Amy has had many lives including working with music, textiles and plants.
 She discovered ceramics after many years of working in the arts.
-She loves marrying all of her creative loves with ceramics as the common thread that binds them all together.
+She loves marrying all of her creative endeavors with ceramics as the common thread that binds them all together.